okihita/ARM-AI-Hackathon/README.md

 # G-CAV-RN: ARM-Optimized On-Device AI

+> ⚠️ **Project Archived** — This project was built for a hackathon but I couldn't make the deadline.
+Nevertheless, it's been a good learning experience exploring on-device AI with ARM GPU acceleration.
+Feel free to explore the code!

 **Government Civic Assistant with Vector RAG on React Native**

 Proving 3-5x ARM GPU acceleration for on-device AI through a privacy-first hybrid system.